-The C. V. Starr Scholarship Fund Established in 1991 by the Starr Foundation to provide financial assistance to medical students.
+The C.V.
+Starr Scholarship Fund Established in 1991 by the Starr Foundation to provide financial assistance to medical students.

 The Ruth and Milton Steinbach Scholarship Fund Established in 1991 through a trust by Milton Steinbach, Class of 1924S.
-This fund to be used to benefit needy men and women in the Epidemiology and Public Health, Medicine, and Physician Associate programs.
+This fund is to be used to benefit needy men and women in the Epidemiology and Public Health, Medicine, and Physician Associate programs.

-The Reuben E. Thalberg Scholarship Awarded annually by the Reuben E. Thalberg Foundation of Southington, Connecticut, in memory of Dr. Reuben E. Thalberg, to a medical student in need of financial aid while attending the Yale University School of Medicine.
+The Reuben E. Thalberg Scholarship Fund Established in 1977 in memory of Dr. Reuben E. Thalberg and awarded to a medical student in need of financial aid while attending the Yale School of Medicine.

-The Charles Henry Thomas Scholarship Established in 1940 by Georgine H. Thomas in memory of Dr. Charles Henry Thomas, Class of 1873.
+The Charles Henry Thomas Scholarship Fund Established in 1940 by Georgine H. Thomas in memory of Dr. Charles Henry Thomas, Class of 1873.

 The Lois E. and Franklin H. Top, Jr., M.D.
-1961, Scholarship Established in 2001 by Dr. and Mrs. Top to be awarded each year to one or more medical students.
+1961, Scholarship Fund Established in 2001 by Dr. and Mrs. Top and awarded each year to one or more medical students.

-The Joseph Hendley Townsend Scholarship Established in 1928 by bequest from Emily Allison Townsend in memory of her brother, Joseph Hendley Townsend, B.A.
+The Joseph Hendley Townsend Scholarship Fund Established in 1928 by bequest from Emily Allison Townsend in memory of her brother, Joseph Hendley Townsend, B.A.
 1885, M.D.
-1887, the income to be used for the payment of tuition and other expenses of a New Haven resident.
+1887.
+The income is to be used for scholarship aid for a New Haven resident.

-The Tremonti Family Scholarship Established in 2010 by Lawrence Tremonti, M.D.
-1963, to provide scholarships for Yale School of Medicine students pursuing an M.D. degree, with preference for a student from a small liberal arts school.
+The Tremonti Family Scholarship Fund Established in 2010 by Lawrence Tremonti, M.D.
+1963, to provide scholarships for Yale School of Medicine students pursuing an M.D. degree with preference for a student from a small liberal arts school.